dgatf/msrc/README.md

 The following analog sensors are supported:

 - 2 x voltage divider.
 Calibrate voltage analog sensors with VOLTAGE1_MULTIPLIER and VOLTAGE2_MULTIPLIER in config.h.
-Or from opentx, but it is reocommended by code to increase sensor resolution
+Or from opentx, but it is recommended by code to increase sensor resolution
 - 2 x temperature sensors (thermistors)
 - Current sensor (Hall effect: ACS758).
 Calibrate current analog sensor with CURRENT_MULTIPLIER in config.h.
-Or from opentx, but it is reocommended by code to increase sensor resolution
+Or from opentx, but it is recommended by code to increase sensor resolution
 - Airspeed sensor (MPXV7002)

 ### 3.4.
 I2C sensors